 Module Summary – Plants and Animals

-IThis module provides experiences that heighten students’ awareness of the way that plants and animals meet their basic needs.
+This module engages students with the anchor phenomenon that young plants and animals (offspring) have structures and behaviors that help them grow and survive.
+The driving question for the module is how do young plants and animals survive in their habitat?
 Students observe firsthand the structures of plants and discover ways to propagate new plants from mature plants (from seeds, bulbs, roots, and stem cuttings).
-They observe and describe changes that occur as plants grow, and compare classroom plants to those in the schoolyard.
+They observe and describe changes that occur as young plants grow, and compare classroom plants to those in the schoolyard.
 They design terrariums (habitat systems) and provide for the needs of both plants and animals living together in the classroom.

-Students explore variation in the same kind of organism, including variation between young and adults.
+Students explore the phenomenon of variation in the same kind of organism, including variation between young and adults.
 They learn about the behaviors of parents to help their young (offspring) survive.
 And they explore structure and function relationships as they sort different kinds of animal and plant structures.
+They use that understanding of structure and function, including animal sensory structures, to invent solutions to human problems.

 Throughout the Plants and Animals Module, students engage in science and engineering practices by collecting and interpreting data to build explanations and designing and using tools to answer questions.
 Students gain experiences that will contribute to the understanding of the crosscutting concepts of patterns; cause and effect; systems and system models; and structure and function.

-For a description of each investigation in PLANTS AND ANIMALS and the correlations to the National Science Education Standards, download the PLANTS AND ANIMALS Module Overview PDF.
+For a description of each investigation in Plants and Animals and correlations to the Next Generation Science Standards, download the Plants and Animals Module Module Overview PDF.